How to create an event

 While you're able to choose settings for each individual ticket type by clicking the cog icon, the following settings are applicable to all of your ticket types:

-Currency* : If you're selling tickets in a currency other than South African Rand, you'll need to use your own payment processor, which can be selected and added from your event dashboard .
+Currency* : If you're selling tickets in a currency other than South African Rand, you many need to use your own payment processor, which can be selected and added from your event dashboard.
 For some payment processors, we will invoice you for our fees after the event ends.

 Event capacity: Because you set a quantity for each ticket type, an event capacity is not required, and sales will be capped at the quantity set for each individual ticket type.
 If you set an event capacity, sales will be capped at the number set for the capacity.

-E.g. if you have 200 'Adult' tickets available and 200' Kids' tickets available but you set an event capacity at 150, only 150 tickets can be sold total.
+E.g. If you have 200 'Adult' tickets available and 200' Kids' tickets available but you set an event capacity at 150, only 150 tickets can be sold in total.

 Allow refunds* : If ON, ticket buyers will be able to cancel and refund their tickets up to 1 working day before the start of the event if they can no longer attend.

-Absorb ticket service fee* : By default, the booking fee is charged to ticket buyers, but you can slide this to OFF to absorb this fee.
+Absorb ticket booking fee* : By default, the booking fee is charged to ticket buyers, but you can slide this to OFF to absorb this fee.
 If absorbed, the ticket booking fees will be deducted from your event payout, along with our 4.9% ex VAT commission, after your event ends.
+Remember, our commission includes bank charges - so you won't be charged for that at all.
 Ticket booking fees are R5 per ticket.

 Bank account*: If you've added a Paid ticket type with the currency ZAR, then we'll need your banking details in order to pay out the funds owed to you after the event ends.
 If you've organised events with Quicket before, you may have a default bank account selected already, which you'll see here, with the option to change or add a new bank account.
 Note that it is not required to add or select a bank account during event creation, but you will need to add a bank account in order to be paid out later on.